DandyCodes/zeal/README.md

 })
 ```

-The ***Route.Response*** method will only accept data of the declared response type
+The ***Route.Response*** method will only accept data of the declared response type.

 ---

-You can also define complex response types
+You can also define complex response types.

-Here is some example data
+Here is some example data:

 ```go
 var foodMenu = models.Menu{